Find answers to some of the most common questions in webMethods.io Integration.

 Click here to go through the connector related tutorials.

-What is the maximum size for object storage in Flow Store and Account Store?
+What is the maximum size for object storage in Flow Store, Memory Store, and Account Store?

-The maximum data size for a single object in Flow Store and Account Store is 5 KB.
+The maximum data size for a single object in Flow Store, Memory Store, and Account Store is 16 MB.

 Can I call one workflow from another workflow?